 When crafting your sales report, the first thing you need to consider is who’s going to read it.
 After all, a great sales report is only great if it shows the relevant data to relevant stakeholders in a relevant way.

 - Why does this person need to see this sales report?

 - How much do they know about our process?

 - Will they understand the data if I present it this way?

 - What’s the key takeaway?

 This part is crucial to the success of your sales report.
-The way you present a monthly report to your sales team isn’t the same as the way you present it to the CEO.
+The way you present a monthly report to your sales reps isn’t the same as the way you present it to the CEO.

 The sales team knows everything there is to know about the sales process and leads.
 So you can show more raw data, since you know they’ll get more out of it.
 But to avoid confusion, the CEO may need a simplified version of the data without a lot of jargon.

 2. Collect the right data.